ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 This is the recipe; Take boiled linseed oil
 and stir it in pulverized charcoal to the
 consistency of paint.&#x27; Put a coat of timber,
-and there is not a man that will live t
+and there is not a man that will live to
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_klepper_ver02:data:sn84024653:00393349517:1874103001:0370/pct:84.897895,58.375252,10.891246,8.626761/!600,600/0/default.jpg"/>
 </td>